GonzaloZiadi/CostcoWrapped/README.md

 This file is heavily commented to explain how it works.

 The rest of the helper classes are fairly small and contain comments as well.

+## Contributors

+Thanks to [Neville](https://github.com/nevillev) for changing the PDF parsing library to pdfdataextract, which handles spaces better than pdf-parse. ([commit](https://github.com/GonzaloZiadi/CostcoWrapped/commit/c56a8cfdd20c4af13c42a512d4a4c22f002518a3))